 Sentiment Classification with BERT

-BERT (Bidirectional Encoder Representations from Transformers) is a pre-trained transformer that captures deep bidirectional context — making it state-of-the-art across NLP tasks.
-This tutorial fine-tunes BERT on the IMDB movie reviews dataset for binary sentiment classification using the ktrain one-cycle training API.
+In this blog, we will fine-tune BERT for sentiment classification.
+BERT (Bidirectional Encoder Representations from Transformers) is a pre-trained transformer that captures deep bidirectional context, which makes it state-of-the-art across NLP tasks.
+We train it on the IMDB movie reviews dataset for binary sentiment using the ktrain one-cycle training API.

 What is ktrain